Did You Know?

 - Canine Partners for the Rockies – Kindergarten

-Throughout the school year, each Lower Division grade raises funds for their helping hands agency and students have the chance to volunteer for the organization.
+Throughout the school year, each Lower Division grade raises funds for its Helping Hands agency, raises awareness about their cause, and participates in service learning with the organization.